appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     }
 })
 ```
+-   **highlight** `Boolean` [optional]
+    whether highlighting should be enabled in the returned results.
+-   **highlightField** `String or Array` [optional]
+    when highlighting is enabled, this prop allows specifying the fields which should be returned with the matching highlights.
+When not specified, it defaults to applying highlights on the field(s) specified in the **dataField** prop.
 -   **value** `string`
     Initial value of the search input which will be used to build out the search query.
 -   **suggestions** `Array<Suggestion>`